- Registered User

 Special thanks to the Faeries Discord sever for the continual support.
 Team Faeries for life.

-Jan 18, 2017Posted in: Tier 2 (Modern)Quote from mo3mon3y »Quote from hotwaterproxy »Quick question for the community.
+Jan 18, 2017Posted in: Developing Competitive (Modern)Quote from mo3mon3y »Quote from hotwaterproxy »Quick question for the community.
 What does everyone think of Duskwatch Recruiter and Endbringer?
 I've been testing 2 and 1 respectively and they are pretty good in some of the grindier matchups.
 I also wanted to know why don't more people use a one of Moorland Haunt or Gavony Township or Sea Gate Wreckage?
 I mostly see ghost quarter lately.

 havent tested Duskwatch Recruiter to a extent but it isnt that good because Bant usually skips turn 2 also its good against grindy matchups which bant is usually favored in anyway.